 I can verify their claim of having a vent system that allows you to fill and empty the tank faster than any other portable RV waste tank brand.
 I also find moving the tank when full a breeze with the four-wheel design.

-- Translucent tube lets you monitor fill status
+- The translucent tube lets you monitor the fill status

 - Allows horizontal moving and dumping for less strain